jacknot/sync_move_collision_avoidance_robot_planner/README.md

+# Synchronous Movements Manipulation and Collision Avoidance Planning in a Dual-Robot Environment
 ## Content
 The repository contains a set of packages and resources for the ROS simulation of an array of two robotic arms.